Along with the sword, you'll also find the mummified hands of a thief who once tried to steal the blade.

 Now, you may think that this sounds like a bunch hogwash and that the sword was probably just planted by the church as a tourist attraction.
 You may be right.
 Yet, if you believe this theory you’d have to commend the church for one of oldest tourist traps in history.

-Recent tests on sword’s style and metal have found that is consistent with the late 1100s to early 1200s.
+Recent tests on the sword’s style and metal have found that is consistent with the late 1100s to early 1200s.
 These same tests provided radar analysis of a cavity beneath the stone, which is thought to be a burial recess, possibly containing the knight’s body.

 Oh, and those mummified hands?
 They’ve also been tested and dated back to the 12th century as well.
-So, while, it’s damn near impossible to verify the entire legend, it’s safe to say that the story does match up with the timeline of Saint Galgano Guidotti.
+So, while, it’s impossible to verify the entire legend, it’s safe to say that the story does match up with the timeline of Saint Galgano Guidotti.